Basic Usage

 You Only Supply Request Data

-Notice that you only provide request data during assembly, not products.
+Notice that you only provide request data during assembly, not factory products.
 Products are automatically "auto-wired" - they assemble themselves by recursively resolving their dependencies.

-const $session = market.add("session").request<Session>()
+const $session = service("session").request<Session>()

-const $db = market.add("db").product({factory: () => dbConnect(/*...*/)})
+const $db = service("db").app({ factory: () => dbConnect(/*...*/) })

-const $userService = market.add("userService").product({
+const $userService = service("userService").app({

-suppliers: [$db, $session],
+services: [$db, $session],

 factory: ({ db, session }) => ({